 Tap to trail distance: 21.7 miles

 Hikers get a lot of bang for their buck on the Heliotrope Ridge Trail.
-This 5.5-mile out-and-back hike with 1,700 feet of climbing plunges straight into the evergreen forest of Mount Baker Wilderness and journeys up to the edge of Coleman Glacier.
+This 5.5-mile out-and-back hike with 1,700 feet of elevation plunges straight into the evergreen forest of Mount Baker Wilderness and journeys up to the edge of Coleman Glacier.
 Along the way, the vista from the ridge spotlights Mount Baker and the surrounding mountain country.
 If you hit the trail in spring, the terrain explodes with wildflowers.
 In the winter, hikers snowshoe the trail.

 Mount Constitution + Island Hoppin Brewery, Orcas Island